Charles Mingus: The Mingus Big Band

 Charles Mingus's music is currently being performed and reinterpreted by the Mingus Big Band, which in October 2008 began playing every Monday at Jazz Standard in New York City, and often tours the rest of the U.S. and Europe.
-The Mingus Big Band, the Mingus Orchestra, and the Mingus Dynasty band are managed by Jazz Workshop, Inc. and run by Mingus's widow, Sue Graham Mingus.
+The Mingus Big Band, the Mingus Orchestra, and the Mingus Dynasty band were managed by Jazz Workshop, Inc. and run by Mingus's widow, Sue Graham Mingus.

 Elvis Costello has written lyrics for a few Mingus pieces.
 He had once sung lyrics for one piece, "Invisible Lady", backed by the Mingus Big Band on the album, Tonight at Noon: Three of Four Shades of Love.

 Epitaph

 Epitaph is considered one of Charles Mingus's masterpieces.
 The composition is 4,235 measures long, requires two hours to perform, and is one of the longest jazz pieces ever written.
 Epitaph was only completely discovered by musicologist Andrew Homzy during the cataloging process after Mingus's death.
 With the help of a grant from the Ford Foundation, the score and instrumental parts were copied, and the piece itself was premiered by a 30-piece orchestra, conducted by Gunther Schuller.
 This concert was produced by Mingus's widow, Sue Graham Mingus, at Alice Tully Hall on 3 June 1989, 10 years after Mingus's death.
 It was performed again at several concerts in 2007.
 The performance at Walt Disney Concert Hall is available on NPR.
 Hal Leonard published the complete score in 2008.